CaioApoc/CaioApoc/README.md

 📢2022 Goals: find a new job and learning more about Full-stack and technology.<br>

 ## Sobre mim / About me
-Desenvolvedor Front-end com experiencia no uso de HTML,CSS,JavaScript,React e BootStrap.
+Desenvolvedor Front-end com experiência no uso de HTML, CSS, JavaScript, React e BootStrap.
-Atualmente estou me dedicando ao curso Desenvolvedor Full Stack do ProgramadorBR e meus projetos no Github, onde alem de aprimorar quero aprender mais sobre o Back-end e me tornar um Full Stack.
-Estou em busca de oportunidades que me permitam desenvolver e me aprimorar,como pessoa e como programador.
+Atualmente estou me dedicando a cursos de Desenvolvedor Full Stack bem como aos meus projetos no Github onde, além de aprimorar minhas habilidades, também almejo aprofundar meus conhecimentos sobre o Back-end e me tornar um Full Stack.
+Busco oportunidades que permitam me desenvolver tanto no âmbito profissional como no pessoal.
-Com 35 anos, Brasileiro, morando em Portugal a 6 anos, ja fiz de tudo um pouco!
+Com 35 anos, brasileiro, morando em Portugal há 6 anos, já fiz de tudo um pouco!
+Desde cursar o início de uma graduação em ciência da computação até iniciar minha empresa de lava-jato.
-De iniciar ciencia da computacao a trabalhar com tecelagem, de fazer chapeu manualmente a lavar carros!
-Hoje, estou me dedicando a programação para migrar para a area de TI, onde mesmo não estando na area, ela sempre esteve presente na minha vida.
+Hoje estou me dedicando a programação para migrar para a área de TI, que sempre esteve indiretamente presente na minha vida.
+Sou uma pessoa facil de lidar, me adapto facilmente e estou sempre aberto a novas idéias.

-Front-end developer with experience in using HTML, CSS, JavaScript, React and BootStrap.
+Front-end developer with experience using HTML, CSS, JavaScript, React and BootStrap.
-I'm currently dedicating myself to ProgramadorBR's Full Stack Developer course and my projects on Github, where in addition to improving
-I want to learn more about Backend and become a Full Stack.
-I'm looking for opportunities that allow me to develop and improve myself, as a person and as a programmer.
+I'm currently dedicating myself to Full Stack Developer courses as well as my projects on Github where, in addition to improving my skills, I also aim to deepen my knowledge about the Back-end and become a Full Stack.
+I am looking for opportunities that allow me to develop both professionally and personally.
 At 35 years old, Brazilian, living in Portugal for 6 years, I've done a little bit of everything!
-From starting computer science to working with weaving, from making hats manually to washing cars!
+From taking an undergraduate degree in computer science to starting my car wash company.
-Today, I'm dedicating myself to programming to migrate to the IT area, where even though I'm not in the area, she was always present in my life.
+Today I'm dedicating myself to programming to migrate to the IT area, which has always been indirectly present in my life.
+I am an easy going person, I adapt easily and I am always open to new ideas.

 ##